Knighti236/lodexstudio-blog/README.md

 4. Open in your browser: http://localhost:3000

 ## 🤝 How to collaborate
+> 💡 If you want to suggest a tutorial or correct an error, open an issue!

+#### Steps to contribute:
 1. Fork the repository.
 2. Create a branch for your change:
 ```bash